Frequently Asked Questions

 Many people do business with us because they see us, the Credit Union, as compatible to their way of thinking.
 For instance, they appreciate that their dollars stay in the community and that our investments are always ethical.

 People like the personal nature of the credit union.
 They like the fact that we treat our members and staff with the respect they deserve.
 People deal with us because we are not tied to some head office who are detached from the day to day operation.
 If they want to talk to the top, the top is right here and always accessible.

-In addition to local, personal appeal we are able, through international connections with Mastercard, Interac®, Plus and many others to provide our members access to financial facilities around the world.
-Credit union's focus on their members has been recognized by Synovate who ranked credit unions as #1 in service and in online banking for the past eleven years.
+In addition to local, personal appeal we are able, through international connections with Mastercard, Interac®, Plus, and many others to provide our members access to financial facilities around the world.
+Credit union's focus on their members has been recognized by Ipsos who ranked credit unions as #1 in service and in online banking for the past fourteen consecutive years.

 A. We encourage you to go over your financial situation with one of our financial advisers.

 If you owe money on credit cards, it's good to consolidate and not only save money with a lower interest rate, but also improve your cash flow which you can then place in an RESP.

 Q. How can I save money with weekly or bi-weekly payments?

 A. Because you pay more often, you pay the principal down faster.
 Because the principal is paid down faster, you pay less interest.

 Q. What are the Credit Union Rates for LOANS, MORTGAGES, and INVESTMENTS (RRSPs and GICs)?

 A. In most cases, we will match or beat the rates available at the big banks for all mortgage, loan, and investments at your Credit Union.
 Please give us a call and see what a difference it can make dealing with your local community credit union.